ubucon-asia/2022/content/tickets/index.md

 description: "Get your ticket on Festa.io or Tito.io"
 ---

 This year, we organize as paid event.
 The pricings are as follows.
-You may buy tickets at Festa.io if you use Korean payment method or Tito.io if you use foreign payment method.
-You can also participate online, there are no registration required unless you participate BoFs.
+You may buy tickets at **Festa.io for Korean payment method** or **Tito.io for foreign payment method.** You can also participate online, there are no registration required unless you participate BoFs.

 {{< button text="Get tickets at Festa.io" href="" icon="external-link" >}}
 {{< button text="Get tickets at Tito.io" href="" icon="external-link" >}}